The S9's manual states that the Autostart feature won't work (at least for starting it) with a full face mask.

 Thanks a lot sgearhart.
 I certainly hadn't noticed that.
 In fact I've just been over my manuals again and can't find that message.
 I guess what we are really talking about is called "smart start" and I have in "on".

 If you have the Ramp feature turned on, the S9 will always employ it whenever you start the machine.
 OK that clears that one up for me.

 The S9 has a peculiar behavior that requires the the unit to be totally powered down (power cord removed) for a few minutes in order for certain features to be reset after a change.
 It is a hit and miss as to which feature.
-My advice is to power down after making any operational change.
-They seem to be center around things like Auto/Manual changes.
+Thanks for the tip, I shall watch out for that.

 I shall try again tonight but not switch the unit off. thanks for your interest . . .
 Roger

 Another plan might be to set the ramp time to a minimum say 5 minutes.
 So if you're using Cpap the pressure will return to the treatment level slowly.

 I have this machine and use the start/stop button if I need to get up.
 I unclip my mask instead of doing what you do.

 (This post was last modified: 01-23-2015, 02:03 AM by Regular Joe.)